Gambling statistics 2021: The definitive guide

 Rapid developments in technology are also fueling growth in online gambling, with augmented and virtual reality software, providing users with a more immersive and realistic experience.

-In addition to high-tech updates, gambling firms are employing their own tactics to gain more online users.
+In addition to high-tech updates, mobile gaming providers and gambling firms are employing their own tactics to gain more online users.
 Some provide free to play (F2P) products, often referred to as ‘freemium’, which generally have limitation on the user’s experience.
 Although no money is made from the F2P game directly, add-ons and upgrades that unlock extra features for the users attract healthy revenues.
 (27)

 Breakdown of gambling preferences by age group in the US